 Soft skills are scientific.
 We call them soft because it’s hard for us to define.

-Whether online or in person affinity is key.
+Whether online or in-person affinity is key.
 Affinity leads to loyalty.
 Loyalty leads to sales.
 Of course, data is important, but it’s good to be reminded that data is a look at the past, not in the moment.
 Collected data is the autopsy.
-Soft skills are the preventive medicine.
+Soft skills are preventive medicine.